senserf/picos/README.txt

 R070203A:

-    EEPROM (FLASH) model brought up to data with recent changes in PicOS.
+    EEPROM (FLASH) model brought up to date with recent changes in PicOS.
     EETest revritten according to the compatibility rules and moved to PICOS/Apps/VUEE.

+R070217A:

+    Udaemon polished up a bit, document added to VUEE/Doc, tested on Cygwin, 32-bit and 64-bit Linux.